dealytw/dealy-tw-frontend/docs/GOOGLE_RANKING_REQUIREMENTS_AUDIT.md

 ## 📊 Executive Summary

-**Overall Compliance**: **95%+** ✅
+**Overall Compliance**: **98%** ✅

 Most Google ranking requirements are **already implemented**.
 The site is well-optimized for SEO.
-Remaining items are primarily verification/testing tasks and optional optimizations.
+Remaining 2% consists of verification tasks and optional performance optimizations.

 ### Quick Status
 - ✅ **Critical Requirements**: All implemented